top of page

 Student supplies: Crayons, glue stick, scissors, pencil, school box or pencil pouch to hold supplies

-Gameschooling 1st-4th: Gameschooling will be interactive fun and learning through a variety of different game types.
+WAITLIST: Gameschooling 1st-5th: Gameschooling will be interactive fun and learning through a variety of different game types.
 We will begin the year with outdoor games that cover strategizing and team building.
 We will play board games and card games as well to build number and color practice, taking turns, and how to handle winning and losing so everyone can enjoy a game!

 Teacher: Austin Walker